Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Research Methods in Cognitive Psychology.md

 - An *experiment* is one where the experimenter manipulates one or more experimental conditions (independent variables) to see the recorded measures (dependent variables) change as a result.
 Most research is of this type.
 	- An example is where an experimenter gets people, divides them into two groups, and presents them with the same stimuli, only changing the instructions between the two groups (the independent variable).
 The experimenter observes the performance of the participants on later memory test (the dependent variable)
 	- Example shows *between-subjects design*, where people are assigned to different experimental conditions and the experimenter looks for differences in performance between the two groups
-	- Meanwhile, *within-subjects design* is where
+	- Meanwhile, *within-subjects design* is where people are exposed to more than one condition.
+		- Example: Doing memory tasks but different instructions for each task.
+Experimenter then compares performance of the first condition to the performance of the same people in another condition
+- A *quasi-experiment* is one where